RaiTamarindo/delivery-marketplace-api/readme.md

 # Delivery Marketplace API

-An API that handles with stores, products and routes to deliver to the clients.
+An API that handles stores, products and routes to deliver to the clients.

 ## About